-As with the Actuarial Standards of Practice (ASOPs) promulgated by the Actuarial Standards Board (ASB), there are certain terms used throughout this practice note that are integral to an informed reading.
+There are certain terms used throughout this practice note that are integral to an informed reading.
 These include "must", "should," and "may".
+Although this practice note is not binding on any actuary and does not purport to interpret any actuarial standard of practice (ASOP), rather than paraphrase these definitions, we will quote the definitions as provided in ASOP No. 1, Introductory Standard of Practice, section 2:

-Rather than paraphrase these definitions, we will quote the definitions as provided in ASOP FAQ: Are actuaries required to comply with this practice note or follow the illustrations provided herein?
+FAQ: Are actuaries required to comply with this practice note or follow the illustrations provided herein?

 A: No. The practice note provides information to actuaries on current and emerging practices in which their peers are engaged.

-Actuaries are not bound in any way to comply with practice notes or to conform their work to the practices described in practice notes.
+Actuaries are not bound in any way to comply with practice notes or to conform their work to the practices described in practice